LeniwPetrou/university-frontend/README.md

 ## Description

 This project is frontend part of an app related to a university.
+You will find the backend part [here](https://github.com/LeniwPetrou/university-backend)
 More specifically, the **basic features** are the following:

 ### Log in